maxschae/prog-econ-project/src/documentation/data_analysis.rst

 data set used in *Does Extending Unemployment Benefits Improve Job Quality?* by Nekoei and Weber (2017).
-The goal is to estimate the effect of extended unemployment benefits on non-employment duration and wage changes between the old and the new job, respectively, by means of Regression Discontinuity Design.
+The goal is to estimate the effect of extended unemployment benefits on non-employment duration and wage changes between the old and the new job, respectively, by means of age-based Regression Discontinuity Design.

 In *reproduce_main_results.py*, we apply the implemented functions in **src.functions_parametric** and **src.functions_nonparametric** to assess the